 There are mostly fluorescent yellow, but then you get a good amount of purple, orange, green and blue highlighters as well.
 As I said there are 24 in all.
 That should easily last an entire school year.

 8. Five-subject spiral notebook

-Both of my daughter loved using five-subject spiral notebooks–college lined.
-That means there are more lines per page, which means you can take more notes before running out of room.
+Both of my daughter loved using five-subject spiral notebooks–with college lined pages.
+That means there are more lines per page.
+With more lines per page, you can take more notes before running out of room.